-Sue offers these five highly effective tips to becoming a successful, high-performing leader.
+Sue offers some highly effective tips to becoming a successful, high-performing leader.

 “Visitors already come to your website with a certain level of understanding, that’s why we now have to meet buyers where they are in the process.”
 Zildjian says that Drift has adopted a “tour guide” approach to deliver value to prospective buyers.

 Zildjian explains, “If you were to visit Rome, you would spend weeks researching the best restaurants, the best museums, and the best activities.
 You may have a well-laid out plan — until you arrive and the locals tell you where you need to go for the most authentic Italian experience.”

 The author explains: “By adopting a similar approach to his team’s sales process, Drift can offer guidance and support by closing the gap between the world of what the prospect has read, and the world of what Drift actually is — and only then determine if there’s value for the prospective customer.”

 How can sales professionals build buyer trust?
 According to Zildjian, they have to give up some control in the sales process.
 You can do this by not bombarding the prospect with sales questions right off the bat and really listening to the prospect.

 Zildjian explains, “As sales leaders, we’re guilty of burying the modern sales rep with BANT, MEDDIC, and other tactics that we require them to get from the prospective customer.
 We say to our reps ‘you can’t get off the call until you capture these things about their pain points, budget, decision-making process, and so on.’
 While it is key to collect as much information as possible, we must do it in a way that is conversational—not an interrogation.
 We must allow the prospect to have some control.”